Fat Transfer to the Face

 - Those who are allergic to synthetic facial fillers

-Typical side effects include mild swelling, bruising and numbness, which go away a few weeks after the procedure.
+Typical side effects include mild swelling, bruising, and numbness, which go away within a few weeks after the procedure.
 The healing process depends on the individual, but typically downtime is minimal.
 Doctor Perry will inform you of the possible risks and other side effects associated with a fat transfer during your consultation.
 You will also be informed of any necessary aftercare.

 - What is autologous fat grafting?

 - Autologous fat transfer involves harvesting fat tissue from a donor area of the body through liposuction before processing it to a liquid and injecting it elsewhere.
-This technique is often used in breast reconstruction, brazilian butt lift, and more.
+This technique is often used in breast reconstruction, Brazilian butt lift, and more.
 Many people refer to this procedure as fat transfer.